aprs434/payload-counter/README.md

 There are two examples to test sending and receiving data in the examples folder

 ### Server mode:

-Copy the file server.py to your main.py and copy it across together with the library ulora.py to your microcontroller
+Copy the file `server.py` to `main.py` and copy it across together with the library `ulora.py` to the microcontroller.

 ```
 from time import sleep